 It is notable that the D3400 has a hotshoe, while the GF6 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the D3400 and the GF6 have been discontinued, but can regularly be found used on eBay.
+Both the D3400 and the GF6 have been discontinued, but can regularly be found used on ebay.
 The GF6 was replaced by the Panasonic GF7, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic GF6 Manual.
+Further information on the features and operation of the D3400 and GF6 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Panasonic GF6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D3400 and the Panasonic GF6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.